-As their trusted advisor you will help them accomplish this by means of a professional, multi-disciplinary and multi-generational practice, one that is client-centric, and at the same time places you, the advisor, in a key position within the planning discussion.
-This course will take you beyond the traditional scope of product placement, into an environment where you can provide the kind of value-added long-term guidance and leadership that will distinguish your practice.
+As their trusted advisor, you will help them accomplish this by means of a professional, multi-disciplinary and multi-generational practice, one that is client-centric, and at the same time places you, the advisor, in a key position within the planning discussion.
+This course will take you beyond the traditional scope of product placement, into an environment where you can integrate the kind of value-added long-term guidance, planning and leadership that will distinguish your practice.

 CONTENT DESCRIPTION AND KEY CONCEPTS:

 Real Wealth Management has three critical components which integrate traditional planning processes with income, tax and estate planning:

 - Real Wealth Management requires an ongoing focus on the elements of accumulation, growth, preservation and transition of wealth in making decisions about income and capital at each stage of life.